Lokavaluto/monujo/README.md

 ## Run in simulator or physical device

-This will prompt you to choose from a list of installed simulators or your physical device(s) if connected via USB cable and properly set up.
+The following command will prompt you to choose from a list of installed simulators or your physical device(s) if connected via USB cable and properly set up.

 ```
 npx cap run